More cases of diphtheria recorded among asylum seekers - NewsBreak

 The figures show the first case was reported in February but no more were recorded until June.
 Since then, fresh cases have been reported every month.
 The total number of cases first hit double figures in October.

-Hussein Haseeb Ahmed, 31, died at the Queen Elizabeth the Queen Mother (QEQM) hospital in Margate on November 19 after he was held in Manston having crossed the Channel seven days earlier.
+A man held at Manston died in hospital on November 19 after crossing the Channel seven days earlier.

-The Home Office initially said there was no evidence he died from an infectious disease but a follow-up test for diphtheria was positive, indicating this may have been the cause of the illness.

-An inquest into his death opened in Maidstone on Monday and was adjourned until May next year.
+Although initial tests came back negative, a follow-up PCR test indicated “diphtheria may be the cause of the illness”, Government officials said.

 Ministers and health officials have insisted the risk of the public getting diphtheria is very low and infections are rare.